-I bring to IGE a mixed background in science and the humanities, which I think provides a unique lens to how I see the natural world, as well as the role of science in our global community.
+I bring to Inspiring Girls Expeditions a mixed background in science and the humanities, which I think provides a unique lens to how I see the natural world, as well as the role of science in our global community.
 Currently, I am a PhD candidate in Geophysics at the University of Alaska Fairbanks, where I study the beautiful glaciers of Alaska to determine how quickly they are shrinking in climate change.
 Before beginning my PhD, I also obtained a Masters in Geophysics at UAF, and before that a BS in Astrophysics and a BA in Philosophy of Science at the University of British Columbia.

 I am passionate about environmental education and science communication, and have been in documentary films like the German ‘Abenteuer Alaska’ and National Geographic IMAX’s movie ‘Extreme Weather.’
 In Dec.
 2016, I will visit Antarctica for the first time, as one of 78 global women scientists selected for the ‘Homeward Bound’ leadership program.
 When I am not exploring topics in science, education, and leadership, I can be found exploring the mountains of Alaska and the world by ski, foot, bike, and packraft.